Roboy/memory/docs/Usage/2_initial_experience.rst

 Using roboy_memory
 ================================

-As part of the restructuring of dialog, the ROS connection between Dialog and Memory has been removed.
-Instead, one can now use memory as a static library.
-We still retain the ability to start the ROS services if the need arises, however it is not recommendable due to efficiency reasons.

 Availible Operations
 -----------------------------------------------

-.. deprecated:: 1.1

-    The Roboy Memory Module offers the next services in order to work with the memory contents:
+The Roboy Memory Module offers the following functions, that will interact with the Neo4J memory:

     - create - creates a node in the Neo4j DB with provided properties and face features (Redis)
     - update - adds new relationships between specified nodes or properties to the specified node
     - get - retrieves information about the specified node or returns IDs of all nodes which fall into the provided conditions
     - remove - removes properties or relationships from the specified node

+One can access these features either by calling them directly in ``org.roboy.memory.util.MemoryOperations`` or by calling them via ROS, the later being deprecated and highly discouraged to use.

+Additionally, there is also support for the Cypher Query Language, which one can read about `here<https://roboy-memory.readthedocs.io/en/latest/ScopeContext/8_cypher_examples.html>`_

 Using Direct Function calls
 ================================